ngrq123/bright-chatbot-tutorial/README.md

 }
 ```

-We set a arbitrary confidence threshold of 0.7 in order to prevent handling of messages with low confidence.
+We had set a arbitrary confidence threshold of 0.7 in order to prevent handling of messages with low confidence scores.

 ```js
 function handleGeneralEnquiry(entity) {